This post may contain affiliate links. Please read our disclosure policy.

 - Bring everything to a boil, then simmer.

-- Prep and bake the tortilla strips using the instructions in the recipe card.
+- Prep and bake the tortilla strips according to the recipe card instructions.

-- Serve vegan tortilla soup warm, topped with tortilla strips, avocado, lime, cilantro, and jalapeno pepper.
+- Serve the vegan tortilla soup warm, topped with tortilla strips, avocado, lime, cilantro, and jalapeno.

 How to make tortilla strips